LangilleLab/DalMUG/_posts/2019-3-29-Extensive-Diversity.md

 * Since many of these taxa have never been identified before except through amplicon sequencing, how accurate are the assembly quality metrics?

 ### Author Feedback
 The lead author Edoardo Pasolli gave some nice feedback on our points of confusion above.
-See the twitter thread here:
+See the Twitter thread here:

 <ul>
 <li>